connormaccallum/connormaccallum/README.md

 I'm a passionate former Electrician, current Computer Science student, with experience in Python & C. I love to meet new people, learn new things, and explore the growing industry of technology.

 - 🔭 I’m currently working on graduating university
-- 🌱 I’m currently learning introductory Networking
+- 🌱 I’m currently learning database management and software engineering
 - 🤔 I’m looking for help with mastering GitHub

 ## GitHub Stats